 So why do we do that?
 Why are we so eager to come out winning and why is it so hard to really wholeheartedly listen and consider what someone else is saying.
 Then again, why is it so hard to sometimes say the truth?

-Sometimes we miss the silent words that hover around a statement, the sentiments that remain hidden because we forget that language and our individual relationships with it is going to be different and that not everyone has access to their true feelings about a situation.
+Sometimes we miss the silent words that hover around a statement and the sentiments that remain hidden.
+We forget that our individual relationship with language is going to be different and that not everyone is aware of their true feelings about a situation.

 Racism, Institutional racism, Racist, Whiteness, White, White supremacy - are words loaded with emotions and attitudes that may vary amongst people.